aaron-contreras/blog-posts/understanding-callbacks/understanding-callbacks.md

 funkyFunction('that funky music', true);
 ~~~

+And this is because functions are 'first class citizens' in JavaScript and can be assigned to variables.
+Or passed as an argument to another function.

 #### Arrow Functions

 These are just a shorter way to write a function.
 They do have some special rules however, and understanding the rules imposed by arrow functions will help you understand callbacks.
+We're going to ignore the `this` binding rules for these functions for now.

-* If there is only one argument, the `()` can be ommitted
+* If there is only one argument, the parenthesis `()` can be ommitted
 * if arrow functions are one line, the brackets `{}` can be omitted.
-  * When omitting the brackets, the arrow function returns the evulated expression.
-(The result of the calculation)
+  * When omitting the brackets, the arrow function returns the evulated expression without requiring the `return` keyword.

-All the functions below are identical
+The functions below are variations of the rules above
 ~~~javascript
 const playThe = (funky) => {
   return funky + " music";